do-me/fast-instagram-scraper/README.md

 # Fast Instagram Scraper

+**UPDATE 11/2023**

+As [torpy is currently unmaintained and needs refactoring due to TOR changes from V2 to V3](https://github.com/torpyorg/torpy/issues/20#issuecomment-1826467859) fast-instagram-scraper won't work.

 **Important: Needs slight rework due to recent API changes!
 Not working at the moment, PRs welcome!**
 **Please read [this issue](https://github.com/do-me/fast-instagram-scraper/issues/4#issuecomment-1382752591) for information on Instagram's API**